Le Grand Guignol from Luxemburg...

 The intro refers heavily to the

-last Therion, Arcturus and the origin of the band’s name,
+last Therion, Arcturus and the origin of the band?s name, as

-black metal, light classic music, a touch of folk, soundtracks
+theatrical avant-garde black metal, light classic music, a touch

-and cabaret tunes: now there is a combination you don’t
+of folk, soundtracks and cabaret tunes: now there is a combination

-hear that often, especially not as outbalanced and fluent as
+you don?t hear that often, especially not as outbalanced and

-The keyboards are very important to the band’s music:
+The keyboards are very important to the band?s music: they are

-they are mixed in at just the same volume as the guitars.
-In
+mixed in at just the same volume as the guitars.
+In fact, Le

-fact, Le Grand Guignol could be seen as one of the bands that
+Grand Guignol could be seen as one of the bands that could fill

 The vocals are mostly in a kind of rasping way, like The Covenant

-and other black metal acts have ‘m.
-Those who want their
+and other black metal acts have ?m.
+Those who want their music

-music straight forward might dislike the passages that show
+straight forward might dislike the passages that show up throughout

-up throughout the album, but certain songs are very much appreciable
+the album, but certain songs are very much appreciable to Covenant

 Is Le Grand Guignol the new Arcturus?